 Communication Is A Two Way Street!

-Mutually.
-I’m not saying that you need to go overboard and become best friends.
-But when a question is asked, the expectation of a reply in a timely manner is there.
+Remember that when a question is asked, the expectation of a reply in a timely manner is there.
 Here’s a short break-down:

 - Keep each other informed of timings, – arrival time etc.